AnzeMarinko/Civilizacije/README.md

 At first you have to run `python generateData_L.py` in console to generate data.
-Generated data is than saved in logarithmic scale to directory `data` than pgrogram collects all data in just few files in directory `collectedData`.
+Generated data is than saved in logarithmic scale to directory `data` than program collects all data in just few files in directory `collectedData`.

 We are generating data by different models that are defined in `models.py`.
 Each model takes two more parameters: